apexDev37/Algorithms/README.md

 ### Setting up Dev

-This section includes details on how what a developer must do in order to start developing the project further:
+This section includes details on what a developer must do in order to start developing the project further:

 Verify you are on the master branch of the Algorithms repository and Git clone the project.